chanzer0/NFL-DFS-Tools/README.md

 ```
 {
     "projection_path": "projections.csv", // This is where projections are loaded from -- the required columns are "Name", "Position", "Team", "Salary", "Fpts", "Own%", and "StdDev".
 "Ceiling" is an optional column, if not provided then it is calculated as Fpts + StdDev.
 "Field Fpts" is also an optional column, if provided the field generation algorithm will consider this projection when building lineups instead of "Fpts".
 The basic theory behind this is the field may not use the same projections as the user, so providing an 'industry' projection could make more sense to reduce bias in lineup building.
+If you are optimizing for Showdown, you also need a "CptOwn%" column.
+If it is not provided, it is calculated as half of the normal ownership.
     "player_path": "player_ids.csv", // This is where player ids are loaded from -- this is the direct player ID export from DraftKings/Fanduel found on the contest or edit lineups page.
     "contest_structure_path": "contest_structure.csv", // This is where GPP sim tournament strucure is loaded from -- as seen above, the required columns are "Place", "Payout", "Field Size", "Entry Fee"
     "use_double_te": true, // should the field lineup generator use double te lineups